 Dairy and dairy Substitutes

 - Dairy: organic, grass-fed dairy

 - Dairy alternatives: almond milk, hemp milk, coconut milk, rice milk

 Here’s a typical 3-day menu suited for the Tom Brady Diet.

 - Breakfast: chia pudding topped with almonds and coconut flakes

 - Lunch: hearty vegetable-chicken soup with kale and brown rice vermicelli

-- Dinner: wild salmon tacos on GMO-free corn tortilla wraps served with a side green salad
+- Dinner: wild salmon tacos on non-GMO corn tortilla wraps served with a side green salad

-- Breakfast: homemade granola stirred into coconut yogurt
+- Breakfast: water with TB12 electrolytes plus homemade granola stirred into coconut yogurt

 - Lunch: raw lasagna